-April Weather in Moscow
+Moscow Weather in April

 What to Pack

-Unless you hit an unusually warm period, afternoon temperatures will top out in the 40s and 50s, and that means you'll need a coat on the coldest days.
-A peacoat, lined trench coat or medium-weight winter jacket all will do the trick.
-A trench coat or jacket with a hood has the added bonus of being good in the rain.
+Unless you hit an unusually warm period, even afternoon temperatures will be relatively chilly, which means you'll need a heavy coat on most days in April.
+A peacoat, lined trench coat, or medium-weight winter jacket should do the trick, but a trench coat or jacket with a hood has the added bonus of being good in the rain.
 However, if the coat you take does not have a hood, you should also pack an umbrella or hat for rainy days.

-April Holidays and Events
+April Events in Moscow

-If the weather proves to be too chilly for sightseeing, it's a great chance to spend some time in several of Moscow's many museums and partake of cultural opportunities like the Bolshoi Ballet.
+- If the weather proves to be too chilly for sightseeing, it's a great chance to spend some time in several of Moscow's many museums and partake in cultural opportunities like the Bolshoi Ballet.